-Financing activities resulted in net cash outflows of \$5,000 and net cash inflows of \$1.3 million for the fiscal years ended April 30, 2013 and 2012 respectively.
-During the fiscal year ended April 30, 2012, the Company raised \$0.9 million from flow-through and ordinary common share financing completed in March 2012 and \$0.5 million from a flow-through financing completed in May 2011.
+Financing activities resulted in net cash outflows of approximately \$1,000 and \$5,000 for the fiscal years ended April 30, 2014 and 2013 respectively.
+During the fiscal year ended April 30, 2014, the Company paid finders fees related to a prior financing in March 2012.
 In fiscal 2013, the Company incurred TSX listing fees related to the Company's share compensation plan.
 Currently, junior uranium exploration companies are finding it difficult to seek financing.
-The Company is working to sell non core assets.
+The Company is working to sell option or joint venture non core assets.